IBM Cloud Docs

 Global routing data transfer $0.011 GB

-The following table shows the charges based on the number of connections including Direct Link, VPC, Classic that you can create:
+The following table shows examples of the charges based on the number of connections that includes Direct Link, VPC, Classic that you can create:

 Number of connections Charges